 Two ways to use Candidate Sources:

 2. Reporting: Tracking the source of candidates is a great way to optimize your recruiting spend.
 Generating candidate traffic costs money.
-Reviewing, scheduling and interviewing candidates takes even more time and money.
+Reviewing, scheduling and interviewing candidates costs even more time and money.
 The source quality report report shows what's working so you can deploy your valuable time and capital to greatest effect.

 How do candidate sources work?